siegert-lab/morphOMICs/README.md

 # Installation Guide

 ### Clone the Repository:**
-   `git clone git@github.com:ThomasNgl/morphOMICs.git`
+   `git clone git@github.com:siegert-lab/morphOMICs.git`
    `cd morphOMICs`

-You need Python 3.9 or 3.10 to run this package.
+You need Python 3.9 to run this package.
 You can install morphOMICs using either Conda or pip.
 Follow the steps below based on your preferred package manager.

 ### Using Conda